Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 MAX_ACK_REQUESTS times before aborting.

-Following the reception of a FCN=All-1 fragment (the last fragment of a datagram) and if the MIC is correct, the device shall transmit the ACK with the “MIC is correct” indicator bit set.
+Following the reception of a FCN=All-1 fragment (the last fragment of a datagram) and if the RCS is correct, the device shall transmit the ACK with the RCS is correct” indicator bit set.
 If the SCHC gateway receives this ACK, the current fragmentation session has succeeded and its context can be cleared.

 If the retransmission timer elapses and the SCHC gateway has not received the